KevinAiken/CSC4980_horse_racing_dapp/README.md

 # CSC4980_horse_racing_dapp

-Directory layout is the same as truffle init, with a nodejs backend in ./app
+Directory layout is the same as truffle init, with a react app in ./app